abhishek0908/curelink/README.md

 To keep things organized, we've broken down our documentation into three core sections.
 Whether you're interested in the business logic, the technical blueprint, or the user experience, you'll find it here:

 ### 🧠 [Backend Service: Logic & Intelligence](./backend/README.md)
 This is where the "heavy lifting" happens.
-It contains everything about our FastAPI server, database security, and the AI logic that powers our consultant, **Disha**.
+It contains everything about our FastAPI server, database , and the AI logic that powers our consultant, **Disha**.
 - **Special Guides**: [High-Level Design (HLD)](./backend/HLD.md) | [Low-Level Design (LLD)](./backend/LLD.md)

 ### 🎨 [Frontend App: The User Experience](./frontend/README.md)